Home » Free Resources » »

 Project managers have their work cut out for them.
 There are many factors to consider, resources to coordinate, and pitfalls to navigate.
-Project managers have to juggle a host of different things and have their bosses and stakeholders looking over their shoulders, expecting results.
+Project managers have to juggle many different things and have their bosses and stakeholders looking over their shoulders, expecting results.
 No pressure!

 The more project management tools managers can master, the better.
 This fact brings us to this article, where we highlight the best project management software and the best project management tools.
 And yes, there’s a slight distinction between the two.

-We will also touch upon free project management software, a great resource for organizations on a tight budget.
+We will also touch upon free project management software, an excellent resource for organizations on a tight budget.
 Free project management tools can help small companies or businesses just starting to improve their odds of success, freeing up resources to bolster the enterprise and ensuring a long, successful run.

-But before we get into the concrete listings of the best project management software and the best project management tools, let’s cover a few relevant topics.
+But before we get into the concrete listings of the best project management software, the best project management tools, and a project management program to learn from, let’s cover a few relevant topics.

 What is Project Management Software?

-Project management software is defined as software employed by a wide range of businesses and industries for planning projects, allocating resources, and scheduling.
+Project management software is defined as software employed by an impressive range of businesses and industries for planning projects, allocating resources, and scheduling.
 The software also functions as a platform for improving project stakeholders’ collaboration.

 Although the terms “project management software” and “project management tools” are often used interchangeably, and rightly so, there’s a subtle difference.
 Some project management professionals refer to a collection of project management software as a project management tool.
 Or, to put it another way, a project management tool is a project management software bundle.